skr3178/GeoRT/README.md

 ```
 to generate a dataset named ``human``.
 Refered to the file for instructions.
 When you see the pop-up window, press ``s`` to start recording and ``q`` to finish.

-**Note:** Please ensure that the hand frame orientation is consistent between your motion capture system and the hand URDF.
+**Note:** Please ensure that the hand frame orientation is consistent between your motion capture system and the hand URDF (but fortunately the origin does not require any alignment and you can just set it to palm center).
 In our provided mocap example, we support the **right** hand using the following convention:+Y axis: from the palm center to the thumb. +Z axis: from the palm center to the middle fingertip. +X axis: palm normal (pointing out of the palm).

 ### Step 3: Train the Model
 Assuming you have placed ``your_robot_name.json`` in the ``geort/config`` folder as described in Step 1, and set ``data_output_name`` to ``human`` in Step 2, run the following command.
 TAG is the checkpoint id to use in later deployment.